NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/ROSMED/README.md

    - Setup a remote environment for the the UR-10 computer at Dr. Krieger's lab at JHU (Lydia)
    - Install ROS2 on the UR-10 computer remotely (Simon)
    - Test UR-10 + ROS2 + 3D Slicer (Simon)
+   - Test ROS2 on non-Linux environment (Tamas)
+- New workshop tutorial
+   - Add AI-based segmentation?
+   - Recycle a surgical plan generated in Tamas' AI segmentation tutorial
+   - The new workshop tutorial will focus on ROS, but could direct audience to Tamas' AI segmentation tutorial, if they are interested.
+### ROS 2 testing on other environment
+Tamas tried installing ROS2 on windows, but was not straightfoward.
+It might not be a viable solution for the workshop tutorial.
 ### First implementation of ROS2-OpenIGTLink bridge
+The original interface for ROS1 (ROS_IGTL_Bridge) has been modified for ROS2.
+The modified interface is now working with ROS 2 with limited capability (only supports text, transform, and point)
 - Repository: https://github.com/openigtlink/ros2_igtl_bridge
 - Demo video: https://www.dropbox.com/s/sq5amxkrfjvmvaz/ros2_igtl_bridge_July_1_2021.mov?dl=0
+### Setup ROS 2 and 3D Slicer on universal robot (UR-10e)
+Approach:
+- Preload visual models of the links of the universal robot.
+- Define a linear transform for each link of the universal robot in the Slicer scene.
+- Place each link under the corresponcing transform.
+- The contorller on ROS 2 exports the transform of each link to OpenIGTLink
+- 3D Slicer
+- ROS2 was installed successfully on the computer connected to UR10e
+- Visual models of UR-10e is

 # Illustrations